RetroDECK/ES-DE/INSTALL.md

 libx265_plugin.dylib
 ```

-If you only want to build EmulationStation to be used on your own computer, there's the option to skip the entire bundling of the libraries and use the ones already installed using Homebrew, meaning you can skip the previous .dylib copying.
+If you only want to build ES-DE to be used on your own computer, there's the option to skip the entire bundling of the libraries and use the ones already installed using Homebrew, meaning you can skip the previous .dylib copying.
 To do so, run CMake with the following option:

 ```
 cmake -DAPPLE_SKIP_INSTALL_LIBS=ON .
 ```

-**Note:** This also affects the .dmg package generation using cpack, so if this option is enabled, the package will be unusable for anyone but yourself as the required libraries will not be bundled with the application.
+This also affects the .dmg package generation using cpack, so if this option is enabled, the package will be unusable for anyone but yourself as the required libraries will not be bundled with the application.

 On macOS you can install the application as a normal user, i.e. no root privileges are required.
-Simply run the following to install ES-DE to `/Applications/EmulationStation Desktop Edition.app`:
+Simply run the following:

 ```
 make install